itsmeow/katdev.net/src/poems/casual-emotional-neurotypical-intimacy.md

 because i'm not you and you're not me and my brain is a goddamn mystery

-i'm shit and small talk and i don't know how to show that i care about people i try but i'm really quite a miss at offering anything past a daily conversation i'm terrified of gifts they really stress me i'd do whatever you need but you really gotta ask me
+i'm shit at small talk and i don't know how to show that i care about people i try but i'm really quite a miss at offering anything past a daily conversation i'm terrified of gifts they really stress me i'd do whatever you need but you really gotta ask me